CubedNetwork/fabulously-optimized-wiki/getting-shaders.md

 [Canvas Renderer](https://www.curseforge.com/minecraft/mc-mods/canvas-renderer) is a mod that provides a new type of shaders that may be better optimized for powerful computers.

-Canvas shaders are **not supported by default on FO**.
+Canvas shaders are **not supported by default on FF**.
 By replacing some mods, you can still make them work, however.

 <details>